ibexa/documentation-user/docs/content_management/translate_content.md

 To see the translation services that are available in your system, go to **Admin** -> **Languages** -> **Translation services** tab.

 The tab lists all translation services that have been [configured by the developer]([[= developer_doc =]]/multisite/translations_management/configure_translations_management/#configure-translation-providers).
-Each service shows its name, vendor, and whether it is enabled.
+Each service shows its name, vendor, and whether it's enabled.
-Disabled services do not appear as choices in the **Create a new translation** modal.
+Disabled services don't appear as choices in the **Create a new translation** modal.

 !!! note "Permission to use AI actions"